For decision-makers · L&D / training manager

 The employer-side money an L&D owner is positioned to unlock

-Three levers most training programs leave on the table.
-IRC §127 educational assistance: a written employer plan can provide tax-advantaged education benefits per employee per year up to the statutory exclusion — often the single biggest lever an L&D owner controls.
-Registered apprenticeships: related-instruction funding and potential state credits for structured pipelines.
-WIOA employer channels: state workforce boards subsidize eligible training lists — worth one call before you fund a cohort.
+Three levers worth checking before a cohort is funded.
+IRC §127 educational assistance: a written employer plan can provide tax-advantaged education benefits per employee per year up to the statutory exclusion, and it is one of the few levers an L&D owner controls directly.
+Registered apprenticeships: related-instruction funding and state credits exist in some programs and states, with eligibility set by each.
+WIOA employer channels: state workforce boards maintain eligible training lists and may subsidise what is on them — which list, and which employers qualify, varies by state and is worth one call before you fund a cohort.
 This is planning context, not tax or legal advice; your benefits counsel confirms what your plan documents support.

 Choosing training